 Setting expectations can only get you so far.

 Nothing in a class is as important as classroom management.
 If you cannot control your class, they will not learn.
 You will hate teaching those classes and students will hardly ever finish or try to perform well in class.
-They are preoccupied with acting out, challenging you.
-That class is meant to be a zoo and they are acting accordingly.
+They are preoccupied with acting out, and challenging you.
+That class is like a zoo and they are acting accordingly.

 No child wants to be in that situation.
-No child likes the feeling of chaos—They want to learn, they want to be in a safe, positive environment – Unfortunately you are the reason they are acting out.
-Your inexperience, attitude and misguided teacher training is what causes your students to misbehave and now I will share the information; the secret to controlling your classes.
+No child likes the feeling of chaos—They want to learn, they want to be in a safe, positive environment.
+Unfortunately, you are the reason they are acting out.
+Your inexperience, attitude, and misguided teacher training are the reasons causing your students to misbehave and now I will share the information; the secret to controlling your classes.

-People are constantly looking for a cheap way out, a magic bullet to give them control of their class.
+People are constantly looking for a cheap way out, a magic bullet or cure-all to give them control of their class.
 There is no such thing.
-You have to accept the responsibility, toughen up, and be prepared to grow through adversity.
+Accept the responsibility, toughen up, and be prepared to grow through adversity.

 Let me explain:

 Humans come from a tribal society.
-For thousands of years we lived in small communities where our survival depended on the leadership of a chief.
-Be it a patriarch or matriarch – The strength of the leader decided where we go, what we do, how we get food, avoid danger – in fact survive.
+For thousands of years, people lived in small communities where survival depended on the leadership of a chief.
+Be it a patriarch or matriarch – the strength of the leader decided where to go, what to do, how to get food, avoid danger – in fact survive.
 If they weren’t strong, the tribe would most likely die out.

-In today’s world we don’t have tribes anymore, teachers are placed in charge of a young tribe without having to earn it.
-Young students who aren’t yet fully developed and unable to rationalize their behavior.
-But they are still born with a tribalistic need to follow a strong leader, so they test teachers to make sure that that teacher is fit to lead them, to tell them what to do.
+In today’s world, we don’t have tribes anymore.
+Teachers are placed in charge of a young tribe without having to earn it.
+Young students who aren’t yet fully developed and unable to rationalize their behavior, but instinctively have a tribalistic need to follow a powerful leader, so they test teachers to make sure that teacher is fit to lead them.

 This is even more evident in difficult communities or students with tough past experiences.
-If they were without strong role models while growing up, they are even more likely to be distrusting of those around them.
+If they were without strong role models while growing up, they are even more likely to distrust those around them.
 To make sure that you are the best possible teacher for them, they will test and revolt absolutely.
-To win their trust you have to show them that you are a strong leader that will bring value to their lives.
+To win their trust, you have to show them that you are a strong leader that will bring value to their lives.

 That is why students from so-called good families are usually much easier to teach.
-They come from a safe environment that has taught them that by listening to authority figures they will be okay.
-Where on the flipside students from bad backgrounds have become distrusting of the people meant to protect them, so they have to do it themselves.
+They come from a safe environment that has taught them that by listening to authority figures, they will be okay.
+On the flip side, students from bad backgrounds distrust the people meant to protect them, so they have to do it themselves.

 They have never been a leader, they have never learned the skills to be in control of a group of people and now have to figure it out.
-And it is possible, that is why it takes experience – they type of experience to intrinsically control people, perhaps by using some of the ideas I have previously described, but most likely out of trail and error.
-Through all the years of obstacles they have had overcome and classes they have taught, good teachers have become powerful leaders.
-But unfortunately, they are unable to explain why they are better teachers at classroom management.
+And it is possible, that is why it takes experience to control people, perhaps by using some of the ideas I have previously described, but most likely out of trail and error.
+Through all the years of obstacles they have overcome and the classes they have taught, good teachers have become powerful leaders.
+But unfortunately, they are unable to explain why they are better teachers in classroom management.

-Fortunately for you, I am here.
-(Smile).
-So how can you take this information and apply it in the classroom to control your students.
-Simple – You’ve got to work on your mindset to become the boss in class.
+So how can you take this information and apply it in the classroom to control your students?
+Simple—you’ve got to work on your mindset to become the boss in class.
 You are the king and the class is your domain.